fernandoem88/react-hooks-in-callback/README.md

 using **hooks in callback** will help us:

-- defining a hook and get its state directly in a callback
+- filtering out unwanted hooks re-renders: (using createCleanContext/useContextSelector in the component, getHookState in a callback or subscribeToHookState in useEffect).
-- filtering out some unwanted hooks re-render noise.
+- defining a hook and get its state directly in a callback (usefull for action callbacks)
 - having a simplified version of async actions (a really nice alternative to _redux-thunk_).

 ## Usage